DissonantVoid/DVs-Behavior-Tree/addons/DVs_behavior_tree/docs/using_addon.md

 -how the addon works
 -your first behavior tree
--docs of each category, every node and example use cases -docs of blackboard and global blackboard
+-docs for blackboard and global blackboard
--debugging tools
+-docs for each category, every node and example use cases -debugging tools
 -best practices
  -jerky movement if action node doesn't return running